 Finally, you need to have the mortar to hold everything together.
 That’s the card you use for all of your non-bonused spending.
-This may be the category where you spend the most, so it makes sense to pick a card that maximizes the number of points you’ll get.
+This may be where you spend the most, so it makes sense to pick a card that maximizes the number of points you’ll get.
 Previously you’d have to settle to earn one point per dollar for these expenses but not anymore.
-There’s been a number of cards introduced that allow you to earn at least 2% back or more for your non-bonused spending.
+Many cards have been introduced that allow you to earn at least 2% back or more for your non-bonused spending.

-Chase launched the Freedom Unlimited card in 2016 and it instantly became the best card to earn Chase Ultimate Rewards for everyday spending and some argued the all-around best card for non-bonused spend.
+Chase launched the Freedom Unlimited card in 2016 and it instantly became the best card to earn Chase Ultimate Rewards for everyday spending; some argued it was the all-around best card for non-bonused spending.

-There’s been much competition in this space from other banks and Chase has improved the value of the Freedom Unlimited by adding bonus categories to the card.
+There’s been much competition in this space from other banks and Chase has improved the value of the Freedom Unlimited card by adding bonus categories.
 Do these changes keep Freedom Unlimited towards the top?

-You can sign up for Chase Freedom Unlimited by using my referral link.
-I would appreciate it because I get 10,000 bonus points for everyone who gets the card.
+You can sign up for Chase Freedom Unlimited by using our referral link.
+We’d appreciate it because we get 10,000 bonus points for everyone who gets the card.
 Thanks!

 The Chase Freedom Unlimited card doesn’t charge an annual fee.

 This card currently has a 20,000-point sign-up bonus if you spend $500 on purchases in the first three months from account opening.
 You can redeem 20,000 points for $200 cash-back but they are worth much more if you have a premium Chase card.
 We’ll get to that later.